 Winter Fest OC transforms the OC Fair & Event center into a winter wonderland from mid-December through the beginning of January every year.
 Complete with a festival of lights, carnival rides, a 9-lane tubing slide, giant walk-through Christmas tree, snow-play area, and outdoor skating rink, it is one of the biggest winter events in the county.
 The nightly parade with fireworks and tree lighting keep you feeling festive, and Santa and his reindeer do nightly flyover through Christmas Eve.
 You can even ring in the New Year at Winter Fest.
 Twice.
 Once at 6pm and again at midnight.

-The Orange County Market Place is one of OCs favorite shopping destinations for everything from home goods to fresh produce.
+The Orange County Swap Meet is one of OCs favorite shopping destinations for everything from home goods to fresh produce.
 Vendors from all over the region bring a plethora of unique goods to offer the masses including artwork, clothing, spas, and more.
-The year-round market has been taking over the fairgrounds since 1969 and runs every weekend from 8am – 4pm.
-Note that there is no marketplace during OC Fair season in July and August.
+The Original OC Swap Meet is currently on hold.